Skip to content

 Due to limitations in available VRAM controls in the current release, the parakeet-1-1b-ctc-en-us ASR NIM must run on a dedicated additional GPU.
 For the full list of requirements, refer to the Pre-Requisites & Support Matrix.

-This pipeline enables retrieval at the speech segment level when you enable segmenting (see examples below).
+This pipeline enables retrieval at the speech segment level when you enable segmenting (refer to the examples below).

 Overview diagram